Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond: Introduction

-On the other hand, previous works developed several algorithms for phase-only reconstruction.
+From an algorithmic perspective, some algorithms have been proposed for solving the problem of phase-only reconstruction.
 Hayes et al. proposed an iterative algorithm and closed form solution in \cite{hayes1980signal}.
-The iterative algorithm alternatively imposes the information of signal support and the Fourier phase constraint, while the closed form solution is derived by solving a linear system.
-The iterative algorithm was also introduced in \cite{quatieri1981iterative}.
-Later, Levi and Stark developed the Projection Onto Convex Sets (POCS) algorithm \cite{levi1983signal} that incorporates the Fourier phase in a different manner.
+The iterative algorithm alternatively imposes the signal support and the Fourier phase as constraints, while the closed form solution is derived by solving a linear system.
+Later, Levi and Stark developed the Projection Onto Convex Sets (POCS) algorithm that incorporates the Fourier phase in a different manner \cite{levi1983signal}.
 The performance of POCS algorithm in image restoration was extensively investigated in \cite{urieli1998optimal}.
-We note that these earliest algorithms are only for reconstruction of a real signal from its Fourier phase, with the theoretical basis being the uniqueness conditions established in \cite{hayes1980signal,hayes1982reconstruction}.
-More precisely, the real signal with $z$-transform that does not have zero in reciprocal pair or on the unit circle can be uniquely specified (up to a positive scaling factor\footnote{Similar to a global phase factor in phase retrieval, this is often called trivial ambiguity.
-In this paper, terms like ``exact reconstruction'', ``exactly recovered", ``uniquely specified" are used up to trivial ambiguity.}) by the Fourier phase.
-It should also be noted that a more practical sufficient and necessary condition was obtained in \cite{ma1991novel}.
-More recently, the MagnitudeCut algorithm was proposed in \cite{wu2016phase}, while a quadratic programming algorithm was developed in \cite{kishore2020phasesense}.
-These two algorithms directly apply to the reconstruction of a complex signal from the phase of general linear measurements.
-However, the theoretical foundation of this generalized setting is far from solid.
-Specifically, it is unclear how to determine whether the signal can be uniquely recovered, and if yes, how many measurements are required.
+We note that these algorithms only apply to the reconstruction of a real-valued signal from its Fourier phase, for which the theoretical basis is the uniqueness condition established in \cite{hayes1980signal,hayes1982reconstruction}.
+More precisely, if a real-valued signal admits $z$-transform that does not have zero in reciprocal pair or on the unit circle, then it can be uniquely specified (up to a positive scaling factor\footnote{This is the unavoidable trivial ambiguity in phase-only reconstruction.
+In this paper, terms such as ``exact reconstruction'', ``exactly recovered", ``uniquely specified" are used up to this trivial ambiguity.}) by the Fourier phase.
+It should also be noted that a more practical necessary and sufficient condition was obtained in \cite{ma1991novel}.
+More recently, the MagnitudeCut algorithm was proposed in \cite{wu2016phase}, and a quadratic programming algorithm was developed in \cite{kishore2020phasesense}.
+These two algorithms can be used in the reconstruction of a complex-valued signal from the phase of general linear measurements.
+Nevertheless, the theoretical foundation of this generalized setting is far from solid.
+Specifically, it is unclear how to determine whether the signal can be uniquely recovered, and if so, then how many measurements are required.